 The rotator cuff is a group of tendons and muscles in your shoulder.
 They form a “cuff” over the top end of your arm.
 It helps you lift and rotate your arm.
 And it keeps the shoulder steady as your arm moves.

 A rotator cuff tear can be caused by different things.
 It can get sore from normal wear and tear over the years.
 This happens mostly to people over age 40.
 But you can also get one in a fall or by repeating the same activity over and over.

 When you do the same thing again and again, the rotator cuff can start to fray, like a worn sock.
 It can separate or tear, especially if you lift something heavy.

 Is PT for Me?

 If you think you have a tear, see your doctor.
-He may send you to someone who treats bones, joints, muscles, and tendons, called an orthopedic doctor.
-She can talk to you about surgical and nonsurgical options, including PT.
+They may send you to someone who treats bones, joints, muscles, and tendons, called an orthopedic doctor.
+They can talk to you about surgical and nonsurgical options, including PT.

 PT helps in lots of ways.
 One study shows that people who got PT for a rotator cuff tear did just as well as those who had surgery.